Here’s a “quick guide” in how to play gypsy jazz guitar…..but have patience…as the say: “the first 10 years is the hardest!!”

 If you want to do some homework first, here’s some different things you can start with:

-- Learn a variety of the different Gypsy Jazz rhythms like swing, waltz, gypsy bossa, bolero and practice with a metronome if needed.
+- Backing tracks: Learn a variety of the different Gypsy Jazz rhythms like swing, waltz, gypsy bossa, bolero and practice with a metronome if needed.
 It’s a good idea to record your own rhythm tracks – then you can use them later for practicing your solo playing.
+You can also find many youtube playlists containing gypsy jazz backing tracks.

 Have fun and see you to our concerts and the jam sessions!